ahmedmusaad/NVD-Alerts/README.md

 ## Automation

-My main goal is to let this script run daily so automating it via cron jobs or any other automation method would be the next step but I won't get into that, Google cron jobs if you need to do this.
+My main goal is to let this script run daily so automating it via cron jobs or any other method would be the next step but I won't get into that, Google cron jobs if you need to do this.

 ## Important Notice